conan-io/docs/creating_packages/define_abi_compatibility.rst

             self.info.parent_compatible(compiler="intel", version=16)

-In the above example, we will transform the package ID of the ``Visual Studio`` package to be the same as the ``intel 16``, but you won't be able to diferenciate the packages built with ``intel`` with the ones built by ``Visual Studio`` because both will have the same package ID, and that is not always desirable.
+In the above example, we will transform the package ID of the ``Visual Studio`` package to be the same as the ``intel 16``, but you won't be able to differentiate the packages built with ``intel`` with the ones built by ``Visual Studio`` because both will have the same package ID, and that is not always desirable.